nadethoughts/Aetheria/The Anchor’s Secret/Player Primers/Session 0.md

 - By the end of tonight, you’ll know **who your character is**, **why they’re in New Penmaris**, and **what drives them** to join the effort to reclaim the **Tidewatch Ward**.

 ---
+## ⚓ **Session 0 Introduction: The City That Refused to Drown**

+> _A year ago, Penmaris burned._
+> When the **[[Flaming Retribution]]** swept across the [[Verdant Strand]], the proud coastal city was swallowed by fire and storm.
+> The peninsula sank beneath the waves — all that remains is the island that was once its heart.
+>
+> Now, that island is **[[New Penmaris]]**, a city still finding its footing on the bones of the old.
+> It’s built mostly of wood and willpower — scaffolds and ship timbers hammered into half-finished streets, with only a few stone walls standing firm where the sea demands it.
+> The air smells of salt, sawdust, and smoke.
+The docks never sleep.
+Hope and hardship live side by side.
+>
+> But six months ago, that fragile peace shattered.
+> The **[[Tidewatch Ward]]**, the great seawall district that guards the harbor, was overrun by monsters and magically warped beasts.
+> The defenders fell back, sealing the ward behind walls and magic.
+Since then, the storms there haven’t stopped and the defenses are only just holding... for now.
+>
+> The [[New Penmaris - Iron Tide Regiment|Iron Tide Regiment]] calls for those with courage — **adventurers, wanderers, and heroes** — to cross the wall and reclaim what was lost.
+> You’ve each proven yourselves during the rebuilding: protecting workers, hunting threats, restoring fragments of the old city.
+> But what waits in the[[ Tidewatch Ward]] will test your skill and resolve…
+> Whether [[New Penmaris]] can truly survive the the tide rests in your hands.

 ## ⚖️ **Table Expectations**

 ### 🎭 Story & Collaboration